-- (a) Working Capital data is missing for the following CUs:
+- (a) Liquidity, Headcount, and Sources/Uses data is missing for the following CUs:

-- ASES
+- PHA and

-- HFA
+- COR3.

+- (b) Working Capital data is missing for the following CUs:

-- Tourism
+- HFA,

-- PHA
+- PHA, and

-- COR3
+- COR3.

 I. PUERTO RICO PORTS AUTHORITY ("Ports")

 Primary Business Activity: The Puerto Rico Ports Authority is responsible for developing, improving, and administering all types of transportation facilities and air and sea services, as well as establishing and managing maritime collective transportation systems in, from, and to Puerto Rico.